CivMC/Civ/plugins/CivSpy/CivSpy-Bukkit/README.md

 `hiddenore.gen`
 `hiddenore.replace` - When mining triggers a generation task.
 Both what was generated (.gen) and what it replaced (.replace) are recorded.

+`crazycrates.crate.TYPE`
+`crazycrates.prize.TYPE`
+`crazycrates.drop.TYPE` - When crazy crates awards a prize.
+Covers all types of crates.
+Records which item(s) were given out in the string value field for .drop, .crate stores crate name, .prize records prize name.
+TYPE is the kind of crate -- check the CrazyCrates documentation for which values are valid.

 `redstone.current.increase`
 `redstone.current.decrease`
 `redstone.current.stable` - Track Redstone changes by location and motion.
 String_value is the redstone item that activated.